 - 1. To generate solid models with the given dimensions using SolidWorks. - 2.
-To generate solid models from the MRI/CT scan images using MIMICS. - 3.
-Design and fabricate a physical model for biomedical applications. - 4.
+Design and fabricate a physical model for biomedical applications. - 3.
 The students will be doing a project realizing the application of RP technology for 3D scaffold for biomedical applications